 Twenty-four test sentences were constructed.
-The first manipulation was construction type (simple transitive versus transitive RC).
+The first manipulation was construction type (simple transitive vs. transitive RC).
 The second was word order (SO versus OS).
 The third was form of the second NP in simple transitives or the embedded NP in transitive RCs (lexical NP versus demonstrative pronoun).
-These manipulations resulted in eight conditions (see Table 5 below).
-As in Experiment 1, we used third-person demonstrative pronouns because, overall, they are more frequent than third-person personal pronouns.
-In the Leo corpus (Behrens, 2006), the masculine nominative demonstrative der 'he-NOM', for example, occurs more than 3500 times in the child's speech, whereas the masculine nominative personal pronoun er 'he-NOM' only occurs a bit more than 800 times.
+These manipulations resulted in eight conditions (see Table 5).
+As in Experiment 1, we used third-person demonstrative pronouns because, overall, they are more frequent than thirdperson personal pronouns.
+In the Leo corpus (Behrens, 2006), the masculine nominative demonstrative der 'he-NOM', for example, occurs more than 3,500 times in the child's speech, whereas the masculine nominative personal pronoun er 'he-NOM' only occurs a bit more than 800 times.

 We had three test sentences per condition, resulting in 24 test items.
-'Trans' stands for simple transitive and 'rel' stands for transitive RC.
+'Trans' stands for simple transitive and 'rel' for transitive RC.
 'SO' stands for subject-first sentences with two lexical NPs.
-'SPro' stands for subject-first sentences where the second or embedded NP, i.e., the object, is expressed by a demonstrative pronoun.
-'OS' stands for object-first sentences where the second or embedded or embedded NP, i.e., the subject, is expressed by a demonstrative pronoun.
+'SPro' stands for subject-first sentences where the second or embedded NP, that is, the object, is expressed by a demonstrative pronoun.
+'OS' stands for object-first sentences with two lexical NPs, and OPro stands for object-first sentences where the second or embedded NP, that is, the subject, is expressed by a demonstrative pronoun.

-As in Experiment 1, the RCs were all right-branching, i.e., not center-embedded, and they were attached to isolated head NPs.
+As in Experiment 1, the RCs were all right-branching, that is, not center-embedded, and were attached to isolated head NPs.
 All test sentences were matched for length by adding jetzt 'now' and mal 'PARTICLE' in some conditions, so that all test items contained six words.
 To ensure clear case marking on all nouns, the animal names used in the test sentences in Experiment 2 have masculine gender in German.
-The animals were: rabbit, monkey, tiger, bear, lion, dog, elephant, frog, donkey, tomcat, hedgehog, and bird.
+The animals were rabbit, monkey, tiger, bear, lion, dog, elephant, frog, donkey, tomcat, hedgehog, and bird.
 The actions were the same as in Experiment 1: feed, push, comb, tickle, stroke, and wash.